 Finally, this is the one they all talk about!
 The Coastal Walkway is New Plymouth’s award-winning track that goes along the entire length of the city.
 As it is a 10km concrete path, you can easily walk, run, bike, wheelchair, longboard, skate, scooter, blade, or whatever comes to mind.
-New Plymouth’s coast has a many points of interest, such as beaches, sculptures and parks.
+New Plymouth’s coast has many points of interest, such as beaches, sculptures and parks.
 The track runs between Ngamotu Beach and to Tiromoana Crescent in Bell Block.

 Starting from Ngamotu Beach, which is great for swimming, head east on the walkway to get to Breakwater Bay – a fancy place for a bite to eat.
 Kawaroa Park and Todd Energy Aquatic Centre are next up on your right.
-As you approach the central section of the walkway, you can’t miss the 45 metre long Wind Wand!
+As you approach the central section of the walkway, you can’t miss the 45 metres long Wind Wand!
 In the area is a number of carvings and pieces of art.
-Next is the Te Henui Bridge or “lightening bolt bridge” where you can start the Te Henui Walkway (see above).
+Next is the Te Henui Bridge or “lightning bolt bridge” where you can start the Te Henui Walkway (see above).

 Now walk along the stretching Fitzroy Beach, a popular host for surfing competitions.
 Once you reach the end of the beach and walk up the Waiwhakaiho River for a bit and cross the iconic Te Rewa Rewa Bridge.
 Its shape is said to convey a breaking wave or a whale skeleton.
 Either way, it beautifully frames Mt Taranaki seen not too far in the distance.